What do Gibraltarians want?

 Gibraltar as a territorial dispute has many issues at stake.
 Potentially, many remedies could apply.
-The previous posts presented brief background information and a few views that included references to law and politics, the European Union, NATO, natural resources, defence, and many others.
+The previous posts presented brief background information and a few views that included references to law and politics, the European Union, NATO, natural resources, defense, and many others.

 Several documents give us a clear idea of what Gibraltarians want.
 The 1967 and 2002 referendums made evident Gibraltarians want to remain under British sovereignty.
 Yet, in 2016, the Gibraltarians made explicit their wishes to remain in the European Union.
 Information about each of these cases below.